panteLx/actual-tracker-insert-api/readme.md

 - Success messages and debug information persist on screen
 - Detailed transaction information is shown in the UI
 - Extended debug information is sent to Discord (if DISCORD_DEBUG=true)
+- Auto refresh is disabled on the transaction tracker page

 ## Folder Structure